Biology with Teaching Major

 The Biology with Teaching degree prepares you to teach secondary school biology with firsthand experience in the classroom through student-teaching apprenticeships in Philadelphia district schools.
 TUteach coursework helps you create inquiry-based lesson plans, develop impactful teaching skills, manage a classroom, and prepare to work in underrepresented and diverse communities.

-Because TUteach includes classes in both the College of Science and Technology and the College of Education, you’ll graduate with a solid grounding in STEM education.
+Because TUteach includes classes in both the College of Science and Technology and the College of Education and Human Development, you’ll graduate with a solid grounding in STEM education.
 Coursework focuses on

 - designing activities and evaluating their outcomes,